-The Boys & Girls Club of Kenosha Youth Employment Program is a job training program for youth ages 14-21.
-These youth work with local businesses while developing job skills to enable them to have better opportunities in the future.
-Participants attend workshops to increase employment and life skills.
+The Boys & Girls Club of Kenosha’s Youth Employment Program is a job training program for youth.
+These young individuals interested in career exploration, training, and work experiences work with local businesses and/or local technical schools to develop job skills that enable them to have better opportunities in the future.
+Participants attend workshops to increase employment and life skills as needed.
 Members also receive various services such as mentoring, counseling, tutoring and much more.

-Recognizing that the Youth Employment program only accepts youth identified as “at-risk” who are case managed, it is important to note that in order to take part in this program youth will be referred via their case managers.
+It is important to note that in order to take part in this program youth will be referred via their case managers.
+The Summer Youth Employment Program only accepts youth identified as “at-risk” who are case managed.
 There is no open application process for non-case managed youth.
 Learn more about opportunities available through Kenosha County and Professional Services Group.

 Youth entering the program complete an assessment phase including academic, financial and social needs.

 Next is a training period where they will receive hands-on work experience in a category of their interest.
-These categories may include, but are not limited to: administrative, maintenance, customer service, nursing home, child care, manufacturing, etc. This job placement was subsidized in 2014 by a variety of funding sources including Federal WIA funds and support from County Government.
+These categories may include but are not limited to: administrative, maintenance, customer service, nursing home, child care, manufacturing, etc.

 The ultimate goal of the Boys & Girls Club of Kenosha’s Youth Employment Program is to have each participant obtain unsubsidized employment during or upon completion of the program.
 Youth are led through job training, work experience, career search tactics and are aided in finding unsubsidized employment.
 Follow-up on youth progress is conducted after job placement.